How can curcumin or turmeric help you? What the research says

 Gynecologic cancer

-Weak evidence of treatment response (no progression and instances of regression) among people with cervical neoplasia subsequent to antimicrobial therapy treated with turmeric
+Weak evidence of improved treatment response among people with gynecological cancers treated with turmeric

 Leukemia